openwisp/openwisp-docs/README.rst

 This repository aims to help out **new users and contributors** to get start using and getting involved in `OpenWISP <http://openwisp.org>`_.

-This repo at this stage is pretty much a work in progress, so contributions, feedback and suggestions are very welcome.
+This repository at its current stage is pretty much a work in progress, so contributions, feedback and suggestions are very welcome.

 How to build the docs